MiloCS/Chess/README.md

 #Chess

 This is a personal implementation of the game of chess.
-It's mostly for me to play around with JavaScript and HTML5 canvases, plus a little bit of AI/logic stuff.
+It's mostly for me to play around with JavaScript, plus a little bit of AI/logic stuff.

 ##Reference Materials